Dynatrace Solution Design for complex IT environments

 2.2 — Full stack or Infra Only

-Dynatrace can offer two different ways to provide monitoring through the Dynatrace OneAgent, and, the big factor to choose one or another is the cost.
-Generally Infra Only will cost only 30% of the total cost if you use full stack monitoring.
+Dynatrace can offer two different ways to provide monitoring through the Dynatrace OneAgent, and the significant factor in choosing one or another is the cost.
+Generally, Infra Only will cost only 30% of the total price if you use full-stack monitoring.
 Keep in mind that we can select either agent through Dynatrace UI.

-Infra only will provide infrastructure monitoring and will not cover the application performance management (APM) and therefore will not be able to generate the Smartscape Topology that can help to correlate infrastructure and application problems.
+Infra only will provide infrastructure monitoring and will not cover the application performance management (APM) and, therefore, will be unable to generate the Smartscape Topology that can help to correlate infrastructure and application problems.

-Full Stack monitoring will cover end to end monitoring, from the infrastructure to the application. it will correlate infrastructure and application monitoring, generating the service mapping where you can see the transactions end to end and understand that a problem on an application is related to infrastructure problem, improving significantly the root cause analysis.
+Full-Stack monitoring will cover end-to-end monitoring, from the infrastructure to the application.
+It will correlate infrastructure and application monitoring, generating the service mapping where you can see the transactions end to end and understand that a problem on an application is related to an infrastructure problem, significantly improving the root cause analysis.

-As I mentioned previously, you can decide agent by agent, and for sure the only reason to decide to use the infra only agent, if for some specific servers, the cost is most important then an end to end monitoring.
+As I mentioned, you can decide agent by agent, and for sure, the only reason to choose to use the infra-only agent is if, for some specific servers, the cost is more critical than end-to-end monitoring.

 2.3 — Network distribution

 Usually big companies have complex network infrastructure and monitoring solutions need to reach the whole environment.
 Dynatrace has a component called ActiveGate, that supports us to provide monitoring for these complex environments.